+Table 3: Use-Case Model Survey

 2.2.
 Use-Case Diagram

 A use case diagram is a type of behavioral diagram in Unified Modeling Language (UML) that represents the interactions between actors and a system.
 It is used to visually represent the various ways that users interact with a system.
 The diagram consists of actors, use cases, and the relationships between them.
 The relationships between actors and use cases show how the actors interact with the system to achieve their goals.